The Ultimate Guide to the Best Hamburgers in Los Angeles: From Iconic Stands to Local Favorites

 9. The Win~Dow (Venice/Silver Lake)

 Representing the “New Wave” of L.A. burgers, The Win~Dow offers an incredibly affordable, high-quality smash burger.
 In a city where prices are rising, The Win~Dow provides one of the best hamburgers in Los Angeles for a price that feels like a throwback.
-The patties are thin, the edges are crispy, and the grilled onions are sweet.
+The patties are thin, the edges are crispy, and the grilled onions are sweet, complimenting the burger perfectly.

 10. Tommy’s Original World Famous Hamburgers (Rampart Village)